Manyfaces860/beyond_chat_user_persona_assignment/README.md

 ### Environment Variables

 This project requires sensitive API keys and user credentials, which are managed using a `.env` file.
-I Have provided my Own Reddit Credentials(i will delete them after 2 or 3 days) for easier setup so you don't have to worry about them but if you want then i have a guide below about how to obtain them, but you have to put your own gemini api key.
+Reddit_client_credentials and Gemini_api_key

 1. **Create a `.env` file:**
    In the root of your project directory, create a file named `.env`.